ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work.

 **Soft Skills**
-:    *   Attention to Detail
+:    *   Attentive to detail, ensuring precision in all tasks
-     *   Teamwork
+     *   Strong team player, capable of collaborating effectively with others
-     *   Problem-solving
+     *   Exceptional problem-solving abilities to overcome challenges
-     *   Time Management
+     *   Efficient time management, ensuring timely completion of projects
-     *   Quick Learner
+     *   Quick learner, adaptable to new technologies and methodologies

 **Software**
 :    *  Microsoft Office (Word, Excel, Powerpoint)